dcelisgarza/PortfolioOptimiser.jl/docs/src/RiskMeasures/RiskMeasures.md

 ### Constants

-It is useful to group risk measures by their properties other than their types.
-By defining constants which group various risk measure types with certain characteristics we can facilitate their use in the many different optimisation types offered by [`PortfolioOptimiser`](https://github.com/dcelisgarza/PortfolioOptimiser.jl/).
-This makes adding new features easier and lowers the difficulty in defining customised behaviour.
+It is useful to group risk measures by their properties as well as their types.
+By defining constants which group various risk measure types with certain characteristics, we can facilitate their use in the many different optimisation types offered by [`PortfolioOptimiser`](https://github.com/dcelisgarza/PortfolioOptimiser.jl/).
+This makes adding new features easier and lowers the difficulty for defining customised behaviour.

 ```@docs
 PortfolioOptimiser.RMSolvers